 This brings us to the file selection screen.
-If you pull down the menu Files of type: at the bottom of the dialog box, you will see the several file types including .avi, .jpg, and .png.
+If you pull down the menu Files of type: at the bottom of the dialog box, you will see the several file types including Ogg/Theora, AVI, JPEG, and PNG.

-Select a File name for your file, and place it somewhere you can later find and delete. .avi will create a movie format that can be used on windows, and with some open source viewers.
+Select a File name for your file, and place it somewhere you can later find and delete.
+AVI will create a movie format that can be used on windows, and with some open source viewers. is used in many open source viewers.
 Otherwise, you can create a flipbook, or series of images.
 These images can be stitched together to form a movie using numerous open source tools.
-For now, try creating an .avi.
+For now, try creating an AVI.